2u0y0u/Leader/README.md

 # Leader
-Provide a interface to open something what usually needed,such as software,file
+Provide an interface to open something what usually needed,such as software,file